valerino/misc_emu_scripts/mkm3u/README.md

 /Users/valerino/Downloads/test/Seven Cities of Gold (1984)(Electronic Arts)(Side A).d64.zip
 ~~~

+## special note for Android
+. needs rooted device and a terminal emulator (of course!)
+. copy the script to /data/local/tmp and use from there.
+. /data/local/tmp must be writable: __su -c chmod 777 /data/local/tmp__

 __no checks are made regarding the .zips content, make sure to use zips containing each exactly ONE disk image (TOSEC collections are one zip/one disc already).__